Ranatunga from Sri Lanka has to pay for cricket feud - ExBulletin

 “My family and friends and people who believed in me are so happy and relieved,” Sumathipala told AFP on Friday.

 “I wish my mother was alive to hear this court order.
-Justice delayed is justice denied.
+Delay of justice is denial of justice.
 Anyway, better late than never.’

 A court official told AFP Ranatunga was ordered to pay 25 million rupees ($70,000) for the comments.
 Ranatunga’s spokesman said the decision would be appealed to a higher court.